José Ramírez (boxer): Ramírez vs. Taylor

 On May 22, 2021, Ramírez attempted to become the first undisputed champion of Mexican descent when he faced undefeated unified champion Josh Taylor in Paradise, Nevada in a showdown for the undisputed light welterweight championship.
 Ramírez was knocked down twice in the sixth and seventh rounds, both times by Taylor's left hand, and ultimately lost by unanimous decision with all three judges scoring the bout 114-112 in favor of Taylor.

 Continued light welterweight career

 Ramírez vs. Pedraza

 On October 30, 2021, it was revealed that Ramírez would face the former two-weight world champion José Pedraza on February 5, 2022, in the main event of an ESPN broadcast Top Rank card.
 The bout was later postponed for March 4, as Pedraza fell ill with flu-like symptoms.
 Ramirez won the bout by unanimous decision in a competitive fight, By all judges scoring it 116-112.

+Ramírez vs. Barthelemy

+Ramírez was scheduled to face Rances Barthelemy on April 27, 2024 at Save Mart Center in Fresno, CA. The outing was his first fight promoted by Golden Boy.
+Ramírez won the fight by unanimous decision.

+Ramírez vs. Barboza Jr

+On November 16, 2024, Ramirez faced Arnold Barboza Jr. in a ten-round bout at The Venue Riyadh in Saudi Arabia.
+Barboza Jr. emerged victorious via unanimous decision, with judges scoring the fight 97-93 and 96-94 twice in his favor.

+Ramírez vs. Haney

+Ramírez fought Devin Haney in Times Square, New York, on 2 May 2025, and lost by unanimous decision.